 (2) RL fine-tuning with augmented loss: we employ $\mathcal{M}_{\text{expert}}$ to initialize a model trained by deep RL policies, which reduces the sampling complexity of the deep RL policy.
 The training loss of the actor model as follows: \begin{small}

-\end{small} Where $k$ represents the balance between the cloning policy and latent deep RL policy, and is set as a constant based on empirical data.
+\end{small} where $k$ represents the balance between the behavior cloning policy and NFRL policy, and is set as a constant based on empirical data.
 We only changed the actor model of NFRL, and the optimization of the other parts is exactly the same.